 The North Central Texas Council of Governments is collaborating with military and community leaders for Joining Forces, which is an effort to implement recommendations from a 2018 Joint Land Use Study (JLUS) to identify land-use and other strategies to preserve the ability of military installations in North Texas to operate while also improving quality of life for residents living near those facilities.

 In September 2020, NCTCOG was awarded an implementation grant from the Department of Defense Office of Economic Adjustment to implement recommendations from the 2018 regional JLUS.
 Please check back here often for implementation updates.
-NCTCOG staff and local government partners are getting started working on some initial tasks:
+NCTCOG staff and local government partners are working on some initial tasks:

 Making improvements to the Regional Coordination Committee Development Review Tool